 A nurse or doctor gives the vaccine as an injection in your upper arm.

 When the vaccine is given

 Vaccination is a school-based programme for girls in year nine.
-School health workers from your local Health and Social Care Trust give the vaccinations.
+School health workers from the local Health and Social Care Trust give the vaccinations.

 For the vaccine to work, girls in year nine get two injections within 12 months.

-If a girl misses one or both doses of the vaccine in year nine, the school health department will contact her in year ten to get or complete the vaccination.
+If a girl misses one or both doses of the vaccine in year nine, the school health department will contact her in year 10 to get or complete the vaccination.

-If a girl didn't get their first injection of HPV vaccine by the time they are 15, they'll need three injections within 12 months.
+If a girl didn't get their first injection of HPV vaccine by the time they're 15, they'll need three injections within 12 months.
 This is because the antibody response is weaker in older girls.